1. Home

 Black and white dog running across a Cape Cod beach with a frisbee in its mouth and paw prints in the sandThis pup had a blast playing "frisbee fetch" at the beach!

-Dogs are welcome on most Cape Cod beaches in the off-season—but summer is a whole different story.
+Dogs are welcome on most Cape Cod beaches in the off-season.
+But the summer months are a whole different story.

 Trust me, you don't want to get caught violating the rules.
 Local officials take them seriously, and the fines can really ruin your day!

-Most Cape beaches charge for parking during the summer months—but a few are free all year round, with no sticker or day pass required.
+Most Cape beaches charge for parking in season.
+But a few are free all year round, with no sticker or day pass required.
 These spots are rare, but they do exist.

 Beach parking lot with a few parked cars and a view of the ocean beyond